-Join Joseph Lowery for an in-depth discussion in this video Integrating form elements, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Integrating form elements, part of Learning Laravel.

 If your app is interacting with your users on any level,…you pretty much gotta have a form.…Given the essentialness of forms to web applications,…Laravel has devoted a great deal of effort…to simplifying the process.…In this lesson, we'll take a look at…the first level of that simplification,…and I'll show you how to create a basic signup form,…complete with passing values to a thank you page.…First, let's create a new route…to guide folks to our Blade template.…